EricLambrecht/react-timing-hooks/docs/intervals-api/useClock.md

 ### Return value

+An Array with two elements:
-A formatted time string (by default) or the output of `options.customFormatter` (if set) – updated every second.
+ - `0`: A formatted time string (by default) or the output of `options.customFormatter` (if set) – updated every second.
+ - `1`: Interval controls to pause, resume, start and stop the clock.